ibm-cloud-docs/resiliency/services/secrets_manager.md

 ## IBM Disaster Recovery
 ### IBM disaster definition
-The service is damaged in such a way that it can only be restored from backups.
+As described above this service is highly available, even in the presence of a zonal failure.
+The service has suffered a disaster when damaged and must be restored from backups.

 ### IBM disaster planning
-All data associated with a service instance is backed up daily by the service.
+All data associated with the service is backed up daily by the service.
 There is no configuration or visibility to this backup.
 The backup is in a cross-region Cloud Object Storage bucket managed by the service.
 There is a potential for 24-hour’s worth of data loss. **These backups are not available for customer managed disaster recovery.**

 ### IBM Disaster Recovery
 When a service is recovered from backups the service ID for the instance will be restored so clients using the endpoint will not need to be updated with new connection strings.

 ### Service Maintenance
 Regular upgrades for new features and maintenance occur as part of normal operations.
-Such maintenance can occasionally cause short interruption intervals.
+Such maintenance can occasionally cause short interruption intervals that will be handled by retry login within client applications.

 All upgrades follow the IBM service best practices and have a recovery plan and rollback process in-place.
 Changes are thoroughly tested before release.
 Complex changes are enabled/disabled to control exposure.
 When updates are rolled out, they are planned on a region-by-region basis.
 If at any point a release causes an issue, the release is automatically stopped.
 Upgrades are implemented and then provisioned to insure zero downtime for the service instance unless notified.